philipliberato/cs6240-project/README.md

 CS 6240: Software Engineering Semester Project

 Pre-requisites:
-  You must first install Clang/LLVM and Graphviz (all needed to generate the documents)
+  You must first apt-get install Clang/LLVM and Graphviz (all needed to generate the documents) Additionally gensim must be installed via pip ("pip install gensim")

 Run the create_dot_files.sh script, which seeks out all .c and .cpp files, gets their call graphs, and pipes this output into the document_builder.py script